smurfix/DaBroker/doc/client.rst

 at the "# refresh" comment in `job1()`.

-You can test `obj._obsolete` to discover whether the server has sent an invalidation notive for that object.
+You can test `obj._obsolete` to discover whether the server has sent an invalidation notice for that object.

 Client-side subclassing
 -----------------------